Homeward (film): Plot

 Crimean Tatars Mustafa and his son Alim clash after collecting the body of elder son Nazim, a casualty of the Russo-Ukrainian War.
 The family's history with government displacement compel Mustafa on a pilgrimage to mourn and bury in Crimean Islamic tradition.
 The story starts from the morgue, then on a road trip in a Jeep Cherokee from Kyiv to the volatile Crimean Peninsula.
-After sleep deprivation and irritability the Jeep lands damaged in a ditch.
+After the pair suffer sleep deprivation and irritability, the Jeep lands damaged in a ditch.
 Taking the vehicle to the closest auto shop, Alim meets the mechanic's grand daughter, a young Ukrainian girl who convinces him to go to the river.
-It is during this time the traveling party loses their wallet to a group of local boys.
+It is during this time the travelling party loses their wallet to a group of local boys.
 Alim and Mustafa become closer as they learn how to defend their passage and regain their lost possessions.
 Mustafa's illness is also revealed and worsens when the father and son arrive at Uncle Vasya's home.
 The home is not far from the family's original Crimean homeland, and Mustafa convinces Uncle Vasya to let him borrow a rowboat to complete the remaining segment of their passage.